-Andrew is from Liverpool, so joining a band and dropping out of college back then was somewhat a foregone conclusion for a rock guitarist.
-A professional musician since the 80’s, Andrew has worked with projects on major labels RCA, Columbia, Sony and EMI records and played on many session and dep gigs.
+Andrew is from Liverpool, so dropping out of college and joining a band back then was somewhat a foregone conclusion for a rock guitarist.
+A professional musician since the 80’s, Andrew has worked with projects on major labels RCA, Columbia, Chrysalis, Sony and EMI records and played on many session and dep gigs.
 Highlights include international stadium touring as opener for the likes of Fleetwood Mac, Richard Marx (oh, the hair…), Don Henley, Tina Turner and several other A-list tours around the world.

 Andrew and Abigail moved back to the UK in 2017 to reconnect with family and begin to pursue a relaunch of their musical careers in their homeland.
 After a warm welcome in St. Albans by a rich local music community, Andrew and Abigail are performing together again as “Life’s A Gas” and working with the locals on some great music projects, most recently in Andrew's case, playing guitar for "Petty Criminals".
-He met Nigel Minchin (playing the Tom Petty role) in a St. Albans guitar shop and was asked to play the part of Mike Campbell in Petty Criminals.
 Although he could not be described as a die-hard fan, Andrew has rapidly grown to love Tom’s music and appreciate the man greatly.
 Playing Mike Campbell’s lead guitar parts is a real treat.
 He also plays regularly with "Pat and the Butchers", a phenomenal party band.

 He is also keen to continue his ability to "Dep" at a moment's notice" and is happy to jump in for any playing, bass or guitar, that is needed, being able to draw on decades of experience to get the job done quickly, accurately and with some degree of flair!